turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 });
 ```

-This will fail.
-To fix it, we need to set up a conditional within our component that checks
+The test fails.
+To pass the test, set up a conditional within our component that checks
 if the property `starred` has been passed in as a prop.
-Let's be fancy and use either a
+Use either a
 ternary or an `&&` condition in a template literal interpolation in `Grocery.js`.
+Try both, separately, to verify that each can get the test passing:

 ```jsx
 <article className={`Grocery ${starred ? 'starred' : ''}`}>